- COVID-19 Education from the UF College of Pharmacy

 - Transfer registration to another live consultant program date: We would like to offer you the opportunity to transfer to one of our other live 2020 Consultant Pharmacist Certification Programs.
 Our 2020 scheduled dates: May 29-30 in Gainesville, Florida. and September 17-18 in Miramar, Florida.
 We are currently working to add an additional date to Orlando or Jacksonville for August, October or November.
 Please stay tuned for more details.

 - Transfer registration to an online program: We would also like to provide the option to transfer your registration to one of our other online, consultant pharmacist recertification or certificate programs valued at the same cost of the live registration.
-For a full list of our educational opportunities, please visit our website.

 - Option to receive full refund: We understand that none of these options may meet your educational needs, so we are also offering to waive our refund policy and provide you with a full refund.
 At this time, this option only applies to the March program.